mad-lab-fau/mad-gui/README.md

 #### Developers: Using the python package

 Info: We recommend to use `pip install mad_gui` in a [clean python virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) / [conda environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments).
 This way you do NOT need to clone this github repository.
+Afterwards, you can simply start our GUI from your terminal:

 ```
 pip install mad_gui
-python -m mad_gui.start_gui
+mad-gui
 ```

 Alternatively, within a python script use our [start_gui](https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.start_gui.html#mad_gui.start_gui) function: